Small Business: A Guide on How to Import from USA to Australia

 - Contact the suppliers and request a sample of the goods you’re interested in.
 When you receive the sample have it independently appraised to make sure you’re getting what you pay for.

 - Ask the supplier about their terms for payment, how long it will take them to send the product to you, what protections and guarantees you have, and what their policies are on returns.

 - Complete any other due diligence, and if you’re satisfied, sign a contract with them.

-Typical container costs — Shipping from USA to Australia
+Typical container costs — shipping from USA to Australia

 If you’re only purchasing a small quantity or your items aren’t too heavy or bulky, consider air freighting them back to Australia.
-If you’re buying larger quantities, you’ll probably have to use a shipping containe
+If you’re buying larger quantities, you’ll probably have to use a shipping container.

-The Sea Freight Calculator lists the cost of renting a full container from United States to Australia as approximately:
+The Sea Freight Calculator lists the cost of renting a full container from the United States to Australia as approximately: